PieranMarris/PieranMarris/README.md

-Welcome to a dark corner of CloudTrade where occasionally things happen and ideas are quashed.
+Welcome to a dark corner of CloudTrade where occasionally things happen.

 ---